The Islamic Scholar CD ROM, Saturday 27 September 2003

 Zakariya Razi known as Rhazas in Latin is the second great name in mediaeval chemical science.
 Born in 850 A.D. at Rayy, he is known as one of the greatest physicians of all times.
 He wrote Kitab al Asrar in chemistry dealing with the preparation of chemical substances and their application.
 His great work of the art of alchemy was recently found in the library of an Indian prince.
 Razi has proved himself to be a greater expert than all his predecessors, including Jabir, in the exact classification of substances.
 His description of chemical experiments as well as their apparatus are distinguished for their clarity which were not visible in the writings of his predecessors.
 Jabir and other Arabian chemists divided mineral substances into bodies (gold, silver etc.), souls (sulphur, arsenic, etc.) and spirits (mercury and sal-ammoniac) while Razi classified his mineral substances as vegetable, animal and mineral.

 The mineral substances were also classified by Al-Jabiz.
 Abu Mansur Muwaffaq has contributed to the method of the preparation and properties of mineral substances.
 Abul Qasim who was a renowned chemist prepared drugs by sublimation and distillation.
-High class sugar and glass were manufactured in Islamic countries.
-The Arabs were also expert in the manufacture of ink, lacquers, solders, cements and imitation pearls.
+High-class sugar and glass were manufactured in Islamic countries.
+The Arabs were also expert in the manufacture of ink, lacquers, solders, cement and imitation pearls.

 The Holy Quran had awakened a spirit of enquiry among the Arabs which was instrumental in their splendid achievements in the field of science, and according to a western critic led them to realise that “science could not be advanced by mere speculation; its only sure progress lay in the practical interrogation of nature.
 The essential characteristics of their method are experiment and observation.
 In their writings on Mechanics, hydrostatics, optics, etc., the solution of the problem is always obtained by performing an experiment, or by an instrumental observation.
 It was this that made them the originator of chemistry, that led them to the invention of all kinds of apparatus for distillation, sublimation, fusion and filtration; that in astronomy caused them to appeal to divided instrument, as quadrant and astrolabe; in chemistry to employ the balance the theory of which they were perfectly familiar with; to construct tables of specific gravities and astronomical tables, that produced their great improvements in geometry and trigonometry.”